Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Error Analysis

 An important distinction between the original DEIM result and \cref{thm:error1} is that the condition number now appears to explicitly depend on the function $f$.

 A different proof technique leads to a qualitatively different bound that includes both angles $\theta_{\max}$ and $\psi_{\max}$.
 It requires the additional assumption that the number of selected indices $s$ equals the dimension of the DEIM basis $r$. \begin{theorem} Let $ \Dh f$ be the perturbed DEIM approximation to $\D f$.
 Assume that $s =r$ and $\rank(\D) = \rank(\Dh ) =r $.
-Let $\theta_{\max}$ be the largest canonical angle between $\range(W)$ and $\range(\Wh)$.
 Then, the approximation error is

 \end{theorem} \begin{proof} The proof uses the decomposition

 Applying triangle inequality